jeevareha/Shopping-Trends-Analysis/README.md

 ### Create a Donut Chart for the number of users in different age groups

     ○ Create a calculated field to categorize the customer ages into 4 groups “Teens”, “Young Adults”, “Middle Aged” and “Seniors”

+    ○ Pull “Customer ID” into SIZE and apply “Count Distinct”

+    ○ Change the Type of chart to PIE

+    ○ Click LABELS and select “Show Mark labels”

+    ○ Select “Entire View” from the view drop down on top